HugoHakem/nix-os.config/mac-installation.md

 nix run .#build-switch
 ```

-There are some utilities to rollback to a previous version, please check the [`rollback`](apps/aarch64-darwin/rollback) implementation here that could be implemented run with:
+There are some utilities to rollback to a previous version, that can be runed with:

 ```bash
 nix run .#rollback
 ```

+You will be prompt which generation to rollback to.
+It might be useful to retrieve a working system.
+But it wont give you back your `nixos-config` files.
+This is why it is advice to init a github repository with your `nixos-config/` folder.

 ### For maintenance purposes